DBProductions/rabbitmq-cluster/README.md

 # RabbitMQ

-This repository gives the possibility to play around with RabbitMQ.
+This repository gives the possibility to play around with RabbitMQ 3.9.8.
 Should help to understand how Clustering, Federation- and Shovel-Plugin are working.

 # Docker